AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

 There are many ways to install a minimal Python configuration.
-Below, I show some example commands used to install using the the free miniconda installer from Anaconda, Inc., but I now tend to use the Conda-Forge miniforge and mambaforge distributions instead.
+Below, I show some example commands used to install using the the free miniconda installer from Anaconda, Inc., but I now tend to use the Conda-Forge miniforge distributions instead.
 However, there are also plenty of  other ways to install Python, Numpy and Scipy, depending on if they will be used on Linux, Windows and MacOS.
 For Linux, the standard Linux distributions provide these using